 For a lot of applicants, a credit check is unlikely to be an issue.
-A 2018 HR.com survey of more than 2,000 human resources professionals found that just 16% of companies ran credit checks on all employees.
+A 2020 survey of more than 1,500 human resources professionals by the National Association of Professional Background Screeners (NAPBS) found that just 6% of companies ran credit checks on all employees.

 Obviously, credit checks are most common for roles that involve handling money or sensitive information.
 If your personal finances are in trouble, employers may worry you’re more likely to embezzle money or commit fraud.

 But some companies run credit checks simply because they think that if you can manage your own money well, it’s a sign that you’ll be a good employee — though a growing number of state and local governments oppose the practice.
 At least 11 states, Washington, D.C., plus Chicago, New York City and Philadelphia, limit the use of credit checks for candidates who don’t deal with finances or sensitive data.